Q: I did not get into the classes I want. What can I do?

 Q: Where can I print on campus?
 How much does it cost to print?

-A: Printing can be done at the Center for Academic Assistance and Training (CAAT) lab.
+A: Printing can be done at the Learning Support Center (LSC) computer lab.

 It costs 5¢ per page.
 Printing can also be done at the library for 10¢ per page.